mvolkmann/blog/src/swift.md

   To enable this, select Editor ...
 Vim Mode.

-  However, the Vim support is very basic.
+  The Vim support is very basic.
   No colon commands are supported.
   This means changes cannot be saved with ":w" and find/replace cannot be performed with ":s/foo/bar".
-  Pressing the "/" key invokes Xcode find, but does not support regular expressions.
+  Pressing the "/" key invokes Xcode find, but it does not support regular expressions.
   It does not support repeating commands with the period key, defining macros, and other more advanced Vim features.
   For a list of supported Vim commands, see this {% aTargetBlank